Jonboy [Jonathan] Walton

 BLUEBELL RAILWAY [75H]

-The Bluebell Railway [BR] have lots of exciting events planned for 2013 where huge progress is being made at an amazing rate!.
-For all their latest news check the 'green' link - Bluebell Railway - what's new blog - [updated 10JUNE.2013]
+The Bluebell Railway [BR] have lots of exciting events planned for 2013 where huge progress since the end of the NEP Project.

-IF you can assist in any way: Gift-Aid, Volunteer, Become a Member - I have & appreciate all the associated 'bumph' received recently.
+IF you can assist in any way: Gift-Aid, Volunteer, Become a Member - I have & appreciate all the associated 'bumph' received recently eg Bluebell News Letter.
 YOUR efforts made will be very much appreciated by all concerned.
 Thanks in advance.

-Even better, if you get the opportunity to visit, especially if you are from the UK believe you me, a wonderful main line connected preserved railway awaits you plus look what is projected for you now and into the future.
+Even better, if you get the opportunity to visit, especially if you are from the UK believe you me, a wonderful main line connected preserved railway awaits you plus many more historic events to look forward to that are being projected for you now and into the future.

 GLOUCESTERSHIRE WARWICKSHIRE RAILWAY [85E] - GWr

 The Gloucestershire, Warwickshire Railway [GWr] have lots of exciting events planned for 2013.